Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 8. Don’t take a (big) backpack

-If you want to pack a backpack, be sure that it’s really small.
-In busy places, carry it in front of you rather than on your back.
+TIP: If you do bring a backpack, make sure it’s very small, or get a sling bag like this.
+In busy places, carry it on your front rather than on your back.
+I always wear a small (anti-theft) cross-body bag.

 Lockers at the Louvre Museum in Paris

-Lockers in the Louvre Museum are free to use (if you find one that’s empty and actually works).
-So – at least here you can leave your big bags and coats, etc. But this is not the case everywhere in Paris.
+Lockers in the Louvre Museum are free to use (if you find one that’s empty and actually works), so you can leave your big bags and coats, etc. But this is not the case everywhere in Paris.

 9. Stay longer